moyano83/Designing-Data-Intensive-Applications/README.md

 data file.
 Bitcask is a storage engine that does this, stores all the keys in memory and values are either in memory (cache) or on disk, only a disk seek has to be done to load a value.
 This is well suited for frequently updated keys.
-The log can be break into segments of certain size (segments are closed when they reach certain size), once a segment is closed, compaction (throwing away duplicate keys keeping the most up to date value) is performed an a new segment file is opened.
+The log can be break into segments of certain size (segments are closed when they reach certain size), once a segment is closed, compaction (throwing away duplicate keys keeping the most up to date value) is performed and a new segment file is opened.
 After compaction, the segments can be merged if they are small enough (segments are not modified so they are written to a new file), this is done in the background by a separate thread.
 Some performance considerations are:

     * File format: binary preferred